 4. Next Add a “Company Type” by choosing from the drop down menu provided.
 Add “Company Size,” “Company Website URL,” “Main Company Industry,” “Company Operating Status,” and the “Year Founded.”
 You can add “Company Locations” if you wish.
 Now hit “Publish.”

 5. Share an update in the box provided.
 Congratulations, you have officially created a company page!

 6. If you are selling physical products you can click the “Products” tab at the top to showcase what your business has to offer.
 Press “Get Started.”
 Fill out the following fields using the drop down menus.
 Add an icon or image and your contact information under “Contact us.”
 Add a great description about your business, and consider including a video by adding a URL in the space provided.
 Hit “Publish” to complete your product page.

 7. Add additional services or products as needed.
 Track “Page Insights” and “Employee Insights.”
 This is where a business profile shines as a personal profile page does not have these useful analytics and metrics.

 8. You can add a job listing on your company page by going to “Tools,” and selecting the appropriate box.

-That’s basically it, although, you’ll want to fine tune your details.
+That’s basically it, although you will want to fine tune your details.
 Be sure and keep your page current by keeping up on industry trends and posting weekly.

 Expand your network, foster relationships, collaborate, and engage with people who share your interests and industry by creating a business page on LinkedIn.
 Make your profile page awesome by following the tips above.